pouyehbnj/CodonExperiments/Preliminary Investigations/README.md

-# Preliminary Invesitgation of Codon Experiments
+# Preliminary Invesitgations of Codon Experiments
 This folder contains the following :

 - Specifications of the subjects used in this experiment.